 – Number Talks

 – In this type of game one of the best pieces of advice I can give you is to plan ahead in order to thwart your opponent.

 Have you found any ways to ‘plan ahead’ to help you win the game?
 Tell me about it.

 – What strategies did you experiment with to win this game?

-– What do you know now you didn’t know before the game?
+– What do you know now you didn’t know before you played the game?

 – What do you think the quote on the game board, ‘Effort is the road to mastery’ means?